anquanscan/sec-tools/README.md

 [EddyTechnologyWebsite](https://github.com/NoiceGaming/EddyTechnologyWebsite): This is a website with tutorials on technology
 [honey-hornet](https://github.com/ajackal/honey-hornet): port scanner & login credential tester
 [Jasmin-Ransomware](https://github.com/codesiddhant/Jasmin-Ransomware): Jasmin Ransomware is an advanced red team tool (WannaCry Clone) used for simulating real ransomware attacks.
 Jasmin helps security researchers to overcome the risk of external attacks.
 [thecyberjourney](https://github.com/JonatanPerezLopez/thecyberjourney): this is the repository of my blog
+[Access-Bot](https://github.com/jake8655/Access-Bot): Access-Bot is a Discord bot that let's you secure your Discord server by making every new user take a test before given access to your server